Jannabie/Niche-Studio-Weirdo/docs/engines/fvp.md

 2. Select the folder containing your modified files.
 3. Click **Repack to .BIN**.

-> [!WARNING]
-> When packing, make sure the folder DOES NOT contain any files other than those unpacked from the original archive!
-FVP expects a fixed number of files, otherwise the game will crash.

 ---

-## 📜 2.
-HCB Script Decompile & Compile
+##  2. HCB Script Decompile & Compile

 The `.hcb` files contain the game's compiled scripts and dialogue.